 The quality, intrigue and genius of the Travis greens are right up there with the likes of Crystal Downs.
 The natural contours are superbly presented and are beautiful from any viewing angle.
 I conclude that these precious greens are essentially a golfing museum, but you’re allowed to touch the art.

 A major point of contention for me though is the mix of bunkering.
 The original Travis bunkers are sublime and works of art in their own right.
 Many of them have the razor sharp edges visible throughout the iconic Melbourne Sandbelt, which steeply rise up above the level of the putting surfaces and generally make you shake in your boots.
-The shaping of them is beyond incredible, and there are only two guys on the maintenance crew who are skilled/qualified to touch them every day!!
+The shaping of them is beyond incredible, and there’s only 2 guys on the maintenance crew who are skilled/qualified to touch them every day!!
 I absolutely loved them.

 An underrated course by Walter Travis.
 Very few trees are on this classic gem, which provides for outstanding views of the rolling hills.
 The greens are wild, but fascinating and a whole lot of fun.